What is HECS-HELP?

 - Do you have any other forms of debt — most other types of loans, such as car loans, credit cards, home loans and personal loans usually have higher interest rates and compound much quicker over time.
-You should consider what debt is expensive in considering what debts to repay first.
+So, it would make sense to pay off these loans faster.

-- Credit Rating — although paying off higher interest loans is better for your credit rating, the bank will take into account your HECS debt or HELP debt when applying for a home loan and affect how much you’re able to loan out as this impacts your disposable income.
+- Credit rating — although paying off higher interest loans is better for your credit rating, the bank will take into account your HECS debt or HELP debt when applying for a home loan and affect how much you’re able to loan out.

 Tips on how to repay help debt quickly